St Bernards Well

-The Minor Injuries Unit at the Western General Hospital, Edinburgh is open seven days a week from 9.00am to 9.00pm.
-No appointment is necessary.
+The Minor Injuries Unit at the Western General Hospital, Edinburgh is open seven days a week from 8.00am to 9.00pm (last patient in at 8.30pm).
 It is staffed by specialist nurses and offers the following services:

-• Treatment for a wide range of injuries, such as cuts, burns, sprains, and simple fractures for patients aged over one year
+- Treatment for a wide range of injuries, such as cuts, burns, sprains, and simple fractures (less than 7 days)

-• X-rays for patients aged 12 years and over
+- X-rays on limb injuries for patients aged 12 years and over

 Click to view map and instructions on how to get to the WGH